-Welcome to Baker College’s new “Spotlight” feature, a series of brief interviews with notable BC faculty and alumni who are making news and reaching new heights in their professional pursuits, as well as conversations with current and graduating BC students around campus.
+Welcome to Baker College’s new “Spotlight” feature, a series of brief interviews with notable Baker College faculty and alumni who are making news and reaching new heights in their professional pursuits, as well as conversations with current and graduating Baker College students around campus.

 This edition of Spotlight features Dr. Diane Hamilton, undergraduate instructor of Human Resources and Marketing at the Baker Online global campus.
 Dr. Hamilton is Founder and CEO of Tonerra, an Arizona-based leadership consulting and training firm.

 Recently, Dr. Hamilton was named to the prestigious 2020 Thinkers50 Radar, a global ranking of management thinkers, for her work in developing the Curiosity Code Index, the first and only instrument that determines the factors that inhibit curiosity.
 Thinkers50 was dubbed by the Financial Times as the “Oscars of Management Thinking.”

 How long have you been teaching at Baker College?

 I have been an instructor at Baker since 2008.
 I currently teach HR and Marketing for undergraduate students of Baker College’s online campus.

 What is your own educational background?

 I have a bachelor of science degree in Business Management from Arizona State University, a master of arts degree in Organizational Management from University of Phoenix and a Ph.D. in Business Management from Northcentral University.

 I also have several additional certifications and licenses, including: Certified Medical Representative (CMR), Certified EQ-i emotional intelligence instructor, qualified Myers Briggs MBTI instructor, Certified Curiosity Code Index instructor and Certified Perception Power Index instructor.
 I also have my real estate license for the state of Arizona.